VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

   }
 ```

-- Then add a [Collider](../../src/Game/Shared/GameObject/Components/Collider.js) component to the zeppelin in the `init` method inside `this.zeppelin` declaration.
+* Then add a [Collider](../../src/Game/Shared/GameObject/Components/Collider.js) component to the zeppelin in the `init` method inside `this.zeppelin` declaration:
 ```js
 this.zeppelin = new Shared.GameObject({
   name: 'zeppelin',